r-kupin/webserv/README.md

 - Make the route able to accept uploaded files and configure where they should be save
 - Execute CGI based on certain file extension (for example .php).
 # Config
 Like `nginx.conf` but with less functional supported.
+This project follows philosophy of forward compatibility - meaning that all valid configs for WebServ will be also valid for NGINX, and will work in exact same way.
 Feel free to consult the test configs provided in `test/test_resources`.
 ## Config structure
 Config consists of **contexts** and **directives**.
 ### Contexts